francescodc87/ipaPy2/README.md

-Based on the parameters included in the function, the end-result of this function will be different.
+Based on the parameters passed on to the function, the end-result of this function will be different.

 For example, if one wants to use both the MS1 and MS2 data and not use the Gibbs sampler, the following should be used: